opendaylight/integration-packaging/docs/rpms.rst

 latest service release from that major release.
 If a new SR comes out, the repo will get the update (Oxygen SR4 will replace Oxygen SR3).

-Release repo for the latest Oxygen and Fluorine service releases:
+Release repo for the latest Oxygen, Fluorine and Neon service releases:

 - `nfv7-opendaylight-8-release`_
 - `nfv7-opendaylight-9-release`_
 - `nfv7-opendaylight-10-release`_

-Release repos that will permanently host specific Oxygen and Fluorine releases:
+Release repos that will permanently host specific Oxygen, Fluorine and Neon
+releases:

 - `nfv7-opendaylight-80-release`_
 - `nfv7-opendaylight-81-release`_